 Executive functions refer to cognitive processes that are necessary for the cognitive control of behavior to successfully attain chosen goals.
 We all use these executive functions to plan, organize and complete tasks.
 Problems with executive functioning can be seen at any age but tend to be increasingly apparent as children move through the early elementary grades.
 The demands of completing schoolwork can often trigger signs that there are difficulties in this area.

-Edge Foundation founder, Neil Peterson, publishes new book: Embracing the Edge: Stories of Tenacity and Personal Power Self-proclaimed “serial entrepreneur” Neil Peterson founded five companies during his 40-plus year career, most notably Flexcar, the award-winning car-sharing company that recently … Read More
+Edge Foundation founder, Neil Peterson, publishes new book: Embracing the Edge: Stories of Tenacity and Personal Power Self-proclaimed “serial entrepreneur” Neil Peterson founded five companies during his 40-plus year career, most notably Flexcar, the award-winning car-sharing company that recently merged … Read More